Superior Accomplishment Awards

 - Please submit only one nomination form per nominee from your department.
 Letters of support for your nominee are encouraged but are not necessary.

-- Based on the nomination, letters of support, and supervisory endorsement, your divisional committee will select award winners in each of the various employee award categories.
+- Based on the nomination and letters of support your divisional committee will select award winners in each of the various employee award categories.

 The following criteria apply at all levels of awards for the period covering the previous academic year (August 1 – July 31).

-All Academic Personnel, TEAMS employees, and USPS staff members, except those at the department chair or director level and above, are eligible to participate.* OPS employees are not eligible.
-If an employee receives a divisional or University Superior Accomplishment Award, he or she will not be eligible for another divisional or University award in the same category until one year has passed.
+All Academic Personnel, Post-Doctoral Associates, TEAMS employees, USPS staff members, UFPD Sworn Law Enforcement and Police Communications Operators, and University-affiliated Direct Supporting Organizations (DSO) employees, except those with titles higher than department chair or director level, are eligible to participate.* OPS employees are not eligible.
+If an employee receives a divisional or University Superior Accomplishment Award, they will not be eligible for another divisional or University award in the same category until one year has passed.